7 Pillars of Financial Wellness and Fitness in the New Year

 According to Bankrate, 28% of Americans have absolutely nothing in their emergency fund.
 And after this year, I’m sure that number has gone up.
 Drastically.

-Better late than never definitely applies when it comes to having an emergency fund.
-And it’s never too late to start one.
+Better late than never definitely applies to having an emergency fund, and it’s never too late to start one.

-Emergency funds are one of the most important parts of your financial wellness plan.
+Emergency funds are an essential part of your financial wellness plan.
 That’s because they are your safety net should things go to Hades in a handbasket.
 It protects you from the ups and downs in life.
-And most importantly, saves you from having to go into debt every time you sneeze.
+And most importantly, it saves you from having to go into debt every time you sneeze.

 So if you don’t have one set up, make a plan to get started today.
-Doesn’t matter how little you have to contribute.
-Just make a decision to start one.
+It doesn’t matter how little you have to contribute; just decide to create one.
 Now.

 It could be $100 a month or $5 a month.
 Every little bit you put into your emergency fund counts.

-Depending on your job you’ll want to have 3 – 6 months worth of expenses saved up in your emergency fund.
-Although, after this year, you may want to extend that recommendation to 12 months.
+Depending on your job, you’ll want to have 3 – 6 months of expenses in your emergency fund.
+Although, after these last few years, you may want to extend that recommendation to 12 months.

-Either way, by making the decision to build up your emergency fund, you’ll know you’re making a wise financial decision for your future.
+Either way, by deciding to build up your emergency fund, you’ll know you’re making a wise financial decision for your future.

 Your Retirement Accounts

-While you’re building up your emergency funds, don’t forget about saving for your retirement.
-In all actuality, the biggest chunk of your savings should be going into your retirement account.
+While building up your emergency funds, don’t forget about saving for retirement.
+In all actuality, the most significant chunk of your savings should be going into your retirement account.

 Most companies will offer you the option to invest in a retirement plan such as the 401k.
-Some will even offer you a company match if you put in a certain amount of money.
+Some will even provide a company match if you contribute a certain amount.
 Cha-ching!

-My advice: Get the company match.
+My advice is to get the company match.
 That’s free money, honey!

 There are many perks to investing in a retirement account.
 For starters, these accounts are tax-advantaged.
 Some of them save you from having to pay taxes now, like the 401k.
-While others, save you from paying taxes later, like the Roth IRA.
+In contrast, others save you from paying taxes later, like the Roth IRA.

-The beauty of these accounts is that they are not only a savings account but an investment account as well.
-And what’s more, the money you invest in your retirement accounts are allowed to compound and grow tax-free year in and year out.
+The beauty of these accounts is that they are not only savings accounts but investment accounts as well.
+And what’s more, the money you invest in your retirement accounts is allowed to compound and grow tax-free year in and year out.

 For those of us who are self-employed, freelancers, or self-proclaimed gig workers, don’t worry.
-You too can partake in the retirement account festivities.
-There are even some special account options just for you.
+You, too, can partake in the retirement account festivities.
+There are even some unique account options just for you.

 Do You Need a Budget?

 When someone mentions saving money, budgeting is usually not far behind.
-It has become the cornerstone in some people’s wellness journey.
+It has become the cornerstone of many wellness journeys.
 But the question remains, do you need a budget?